echiner/GFTMasterBigDataUPV/exercise0_setup/README.md

 * Install IDE
 * Download the code with any of these two options:

-  1. (if you have GIT installed) Clone the project
+Clone the project (if you have GIT installed):

  ```
  git clone https://github.com/echiner/GFTMasterBigDataUPV
  ```

-  2. Download the course exercise directly from the repository: https://github.com/echiner/GFTMasterBigDataUPV (click on "Clone or download")
+Or, download the course exercise directly from the repository: https://github.com/echiner/GFTMasterBigDataUPV (click on "Clone or download")

 # Admin & Troubleshooting